-An updated edition of this article for the 2019 summer season is now available at this link but do read on for some general information on Lake Como’s beaches!
+An updated edition of this article for 2020 is available by following this link.
+The 2019 summer season is available at this link but do read on for some general information on Lake Como’s beaches!

 Nothing can beat a dip in cool lake or river waters on a hot summer afternoon – and nowhere can look so inviting as one of the many beaches on Lake Como.
 BUT is the water really as welcoming as it looks?
 The short answer is yes, in the vast majority of cases not only are the beaches approved for swimming but they have been classified as ‘excellent’.
 And it is the Italian State Ministry of Health that says so as a result of constant monitoring over the summer season of beaches not only on the coast but also for freshwater locations like Lake Como.

 However it pays to check the details just in case you select the only beach on the Como leg of the lake closed temporarily due to unacceptable levels of microbial pollutants.
 So this is definitely a good news story reinforcing the progress made in recent years to improve water quality.
 Even Varese’s lido on Lake Schiranna is now classified as ‘excellent’ which is no mean achievement for a lake without any major outlet and surrounded by both urban and agricultural development.